Beng1997/hw_sw_opt/README.md

   4. Runs both benchmarks to JSON result files and produces a side-by-side comparison using `pyperf compare`.

 - `orjson_pyperf_bench.py`
   Apples-to-apples benchmark of `orjson.dumps` using the exact payload shapes defined by the `pyperformance` JSON benchmark (EMPTY, SIMPLE, NESTED, HUGE).
-Allows comparing high-performance JSON serialization vs stdlib.
+Allows comparing high-performance JSON se[...]

 - `bash_script.sh`
   Convenience script to: